-FIAR 110 Design I (0-6-3) This course is a study of the elements and principles of two dimensional art including color, composition and visual perception.
-Primarily for art majors.
-There are no prerequisites.
-FIAR 111 Design II (0-6-3) This is an advanced course that is a continuation of the study of elements and principles with the addition of the exploration of new materials.
-Prerequisite: FIAR 110.
-FIAR 130 Drawing I (0-6-3) Drawing 130 consists of a basic approach to linear representation with attention to space, gesture, value, texture, and shape.
-FIAR 131 Drawing II (0-6-3) This course is a continuation of linear representation with added problems in space, gesture, value, texture, and shape.
-Prerequisite: FIAR 130.
-FIAR 200 Understanding the Arts (3-0-3) Understanding the Arts is open to all undergraduates.
-It is an introduction to art in which the visual elements and principles are examined through a study of key monuments in history in modern and earlier times.
-FIAR 210 Sculpture I (0-6-3) An introduction to formal and technical problems in sculpture.
-This course includes traditional and contemporary aspects of the arts.
-Prerequisites: FIAR 110 and FIAR 131.
-FIAR 211 Sculpture II (0-6-3) This course is a continuation of the study of formal and technical problems in sculpture with the students' exploration of new techniques and material.
+FIAR 211 Sculpture II This course is a continuation of the study of formal and technical problems in sc students' exploration of new techniques and material.
 Prerequisite: FIAR 210.
-FIAR 220 Commercial Art(0-6-3)Emphasis in the course is on basic skills necessary for effective preparation of art for reproduction.Prerequisites: FIAR 110 and FIAR 130.
-FIAR 222 Ceramics (0-6-3) This course includes methods of designing fine pottery and other ceramic wares, decorations, glazing and kiln operation.
-FIAR 232 Sculpture Design I (0-6-3) In this course students will explore the visual elements in three-dimensional forms and structures in weekly studio assignments.
-Field trips and critiques are an integral part of the studio work.
-Prerequisite: FIAR 211.
-FIAR 233 Sculpture Design II(0-6-3)This course is a continuation of the exploration of visual elements in three-dimensional forms and structures.Prerequisite: FIAR 232.
-FIAR 250 Drawing III (0-6-3) This course is about drawing from the figure with emphasis on understanding its fundamental structure and movements and further sensitivity to visual organization and graphic expression.
-Prerequisites: FIAR 130 and FIAR 131.

-FIAR 251 Drawing IV This course is a continuation of figure drawing with emphasis on under structure and movements.
+(0-6-3) ulpture with the FIAR 220 Commercial Art Emphasis in the course is on basic skills necessary for effective preparation of an Prerequisites: FIAR 110 and FIAR 130.
+(0-6-3) rt for reproduction FIAR 222 Ceramics This course includes methods of designing fine pottery and other ceramic wares, glazing and kiln operation.
+(0-6-3) decorations, FIAR 232 Sculpture Design I In this course students will explore the visual elements in three-dimensional forr weekly studio assignments.
+Field trips and critiques are an integral part of the stu- Prerequisite: FIAR 211.
+FIAR 233 Sculpture Design II This course is a continuation of the exploration of visual elements in three-dime structures.
+Prerequisite: FIAR 232.
+(0-6-3) nsional forms and FIAR 250 Drawing III This course is about drawing from the figure with emphasis on understanding its structure and movements and further sensitivity to visual organization and graph Prerequisites: FIAR 130 and FIAR 131.
+FIAR 251 Drawing IV This course is a continuation of figure drawing with emphasis on understanding structure and movements.
 Prerequisite: FIAR 250.
-(0-6-3) standing its fundamental FIAR 270 Painting I In this course students will be introduced to formal and technical proble development of fundamental concepts and skills.
-Prerequisites: FIAR 110, FIAR 111, FIAR 130 and FIAR 131. ( 0-6-3 ) ems of painting, FIAR 271 Painting II Painting 271 is a continuation of formal and technical problems of paint fundamental concepts and skills.
-Prerequisite: FIAR 270 ( 0-6-3 ) ting and development of FIAR 290 Graphics This course serves as an introduction to graphic art and includes studio media.
-Prerequisites: FIAR 110, FIAR 111, FIAR 130 and FIAR 131. ( 0-6-3 ) work in various graphic FIAR 292 Arts and Graphics This is a general crafts course with an emphasis on use of a variety of each other structures. ( 0-6-3 ) asily obtained materials.
-FIAR 297 Problems in Art Students will research problems in pictorial representation by using vari problems are selected with the consent of the instructor based on studen.
-This course can be repeated once.
-ENTREPRENEURSHIP (ENTR) ENTR 240 Fundamentals of Entrepreneurship This course is designed to reach fundamentals on "How to Start and Ru provide the students with the following: basic skills needed to operate a business to choose; the length of time it would take to start a business; g as a small business owner; available funding sources, and the type of in business; the type of getting he business certified FRENCH (FREN) FREN 100 Elementary French This is an introductory level French course designed for students who d instruction in the French language.
-The course emphasizes the fundame basic sounds and structures of the French language.
-1 FREN 101 Elementary French I The course emphasizes the fundamentals of French grammar, with emp practice and the development of comprehension and vocabulary in elem FREN 102 Elementary French II Further development in aural-oral practice, vocabulary development and fundamentals of French grammar are the objectives in this course.
-Prerequisite: FREN 101. ( 3-0-3 ) d mastery of the FREN 200 Intermediate French I This advanced level of French focuses on oral and written communicati meaningful situations.
-It also introduces cultural aspects and interests.
-Prerequisite: FREN 102. ( 3-0-3 ) on in a variety of FREN 201 Intermediate French II French 201 is a continuation of the French 200 course.
-It also emphasize communication, as well as an introduction to French literature.
-Prerequi
+(0-6-3) its fundamental FIAR 270 Painting I In this course students will be introduced to formal and technical problems of pa development of fundamental concepts and skills.
+Prerequisites: FIAR 110, FIAR 111, FIAR 130 and FIAR 131.
+(0-6-3) inting, FIAR 271 Painting II Painting 271 is a continuation of formal and technical problems of painting and fundamental concepts and skills.
+Prerequisite: FIAR 270 (0-6-3) development of FIAR 290 Graphics This course serves as an introduction to graphic art and includes studio work in media.
+Prerequisites: FIAR 110, FIAR 111, FIAR 130 and FIAR 131.
+(0-6-3) various graphic FIAR 292 Arts and Graphics This is a general crafts course with an emphasis on use of a variety of easily obta (0-6-3) ained materials.
+FIAR 297 Problems in Art Students will research problems in pictorial representation by using various med problems are selected with the consent of the instructor based on student's portfor This course can be repeated once.
+FRENCH (FREN) FREN 100 Elementary French This is an introductory level French course designed for students who do not hav instruction in the French language.
+The course emphasizes the fundamentals of I basic sounds and structures of the French language.

+- FREN 101 Elementary French I (3-0-3)The course emphasizes the fundamentals of French grammar, with emphasis given to aural-oral practice and the development of comprehension and vocabulary in elementary reading selections. - Elementary French II (3-0-3)Further development in aural-oral practice, vocabulary development and mastery of the fundamentals of French grammar are the objectives in this course.
+Prerequisite: FREN 101.